torond/toodlebot/README.md

 ## Deployment Setup
 Follow these steps to deploy an instance of ToodleBot to a Uberspace.

-1. Go to [uberspace.de](https://www.uberspace.de) and register for a new space.
+1. Go to [uberspace.de](https://www.uberspace.de) and register for a new space. `username` is your Uberspace username, `hostname` is the name of the server that the space runs on.
 2. Add an SSH key under Logins in the dashboard.
 3. (Optional) Add a custom domain:
    ```bash